Riimu/Kit-ClassLoader/README.md

 $loader->register();
 ```

-Or you can add namespace specific paths by providing an associative array that
+Or you could add namespace specific paths by providing an associative array that
 defines the namespaces using the array keys:

 ```php